richmahn/en_tn/2ti/02/intro.md

 #### Structure and formatting ####

-Many translations set apart extended quotations, prayers, or songs by indenting them.
-The ULB indents words in 2:11-13 because they are the "trustworthy saying."
+Some translations indent sayings to show that the author is quoting them.
+The ULB does this with the saying that Paul quotes in 2:11-13.

 #### Special concepts in this chapter ####